RenaNguyen1997/TheLook_Ecommerce/README.md

 * Access to the Power BI Desktop for visual reporting.

-* An account to create project on Google Cloud
+* An account to create the project on Google Cloud

-* Microsoft Excel to save the data or any offline saving data format that well cooperate with Power BI
+* Microsoft Excel to save the data or any offline saving data format that cooperates well with Power BI

 ## Project Structure

 * Data source:  [TheLook-E-commerce Bigquerry](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=thelook_ecommerce&page=dataset&authuser=1&project=tough-gearing-422905-s2&supportedpurview=project&ws=!1m5!1m4!4m3!1sbigquery-public-data!2sthelook_ecommerce!3sdistribution_centers)

 * **Google Clouds account:** To write and run the code.
+The "Code" file in this respiratory can be directly used on the Google Clouds project for obtaining relevant data

-* **MS Excel:** Obtained data will be save under .xls format and upload on Power BI for visualizations
+* **MS Excel:** Obtained data will be saved under .xls format and uploaded on Power BI for visualizations.
+The "data_result" Excel file in this respiratory is an example of obtained data that will be used for visualization

 * **Reports:** Final reports in PDF or Power BI format.
+Please find the relevant report in the file "PowerBI_TheLookEcommerce.pbix" accordingly

 ## How to Run the Project

-*For obtain raw data before visualization*
+*To obtain raw data before visualization*

 1. Create a personal project on Google Cloud

 2. Click on the link to access the data source, then choose the created project to store any coding related to this project

-3. Look for the plus sign on the right side of the table and click on the sign to open blank page for start writing SQL
+3. Look for the plus sign on the right side of the table and click on the sign to open a blank page to start writing SQL

 4. Copy the code from a chunk each time to run the code